ChristofferFlensburg/superFreq/README.md

 ```
 Rscript runSuperFreq.R
 ```
-Scroll down to the cohort section for analysing a larger number of indivudals on an HPC.
+Scroll down to the cohort section for analysing a larger number of individuals on an HPC.

 ![example multisample heatmap](readmeImages/multisample.png)